kozec/sc-controller/docs/profile-file.md

 SC-Controller profile file specification
 ----------------------------------------

 Profile file contains json-encoded dictonary with specific keys.
 Missing keys are substituted with defaults, unknwon keys are ignored.
+See [Desktop.sccprofile](../default_profiles/Desktop.sccprofile) for example.

 Root dictonary has to contain following keys:
 - `buttons`         - contains subkey for controller buttons.
 See [buttons](#buttons).